Jocomol/weatherstation/development/README.md

-# Jocomol/wheaterstation/development
+# Jocomol/weatherstation/development
-This folder contains scripts used in the development of the Wheaterstation.
+This folder contains scripts used in the development of the weatherstation.

 ## Files

 ### cleanup.sh
-Removes all the files of the Wheaterstation.
+Removes all the files of the weatherstation.